Threat-Assessment/threat-assessment.github.io/index.md

 than simply completing the assessments.
 Consistent formatting allows the GUI to parse the contents accurately or flag problematic files.

+### Methods and Materials
+The IUCN Spreadsheet Analyzer is a user-friendly, Python-based GUI tool that evaluates species endangerment using Excel files.
+Built with tkinter, pandas, and nltk, it processes assessment data, identifies argument structures, and outputs reports.
+Users select Excel files, set an output folder, and run analyses to extract argument maps—claims like “Species X is endangered” are supported by identified threats and evidence.

+The tool assesses argument quality, checks adherence to rules for argument mapping, and presents results as a list.

+To evaluate argument quality, the tool checks whether each map follows important argument mapping rules.
+These include:
+• Ensuring each threat or reasoning is a complete, declarative sentence
+• Placing reasoning in its proper position in a map
+• Following rules such as the Golden Rule, the Rabbit Rule, and the Holding Hands Rule

+By addressing objections and ensuring data aligns with reasoning, it provides clear, evidence-based insights for conservation in a concise report.

+## Results
+Key features of the app:
+- Extract argument maps from Excel spreadsheets
+- Analyze the quality of argument maps based on completeness and evidence quality
+- Compare assessments between different students
+- Generate reports

+(insert image)

+The IUCN Spreadsheet Analyzer displays key information extracted from the Excel files such as the file name, assessed species, assessor’s name, the number of reasons provided, and the number of markers for reasons, rejections, or rebuttals.

+(insert image)

+The analyzer also provides a detailed breakdown of the primary threat, reasonings, and the strength of the evidence.
+At the end of each analysis, the analyzer identifies missing terms from the claim within the reasons, and flags terms or phrases that appear only once across the argument map, indicating which argument maps need to be fixed.

+## Conclusion
+The IUCN Spreadsheet Analyzer effectively transforms complex IUCN spreadsheet data into clear, evidence-based insights.
+By analyzing arguments like “Species X is endangered due to habitat loss” and ensuring adherence to argument map rules, the tool produces robust, well-structured outputs.
+Results are presented through an intuitive GUI and summarized in concise reports, making it a valuable tool for conservation analysis.

 ## Project Updates

 This section provides ongoing updates about the project.